shrikantnaidu/ga-learner-dsmp-repo/Superhero-Statistics/README.md

 **Learnings from the project**

-After completing this project, you will have a better grip on the applications of descriptive statistics.
-In this project, you will be applying the following concepts:
+After completing this project, I have a better grip on the applications of descriptive statistics.
+In this project,I applied the following concepts:

 1. Bar plotting
 2. Boxplot plotting